 DECT manager and base stations must be connected to the same Ethernet or virtual LAN sharing a common broadcast domain.
+If you intend to use DECT-LAN synchronisation, please consider the requirements mentioned in section "LANbased synchronisation along the synchronisation path"(see p.
+56).

-You can connect the devices to your local network via a router, switch, or hub.
+You can connect the OpenScape Cordless IP V2 to your local network via a router, switch, or hub.
 A VoIP Communication System is required for Internet telephony.
 This must be accessible via the local network and must have network access (to the Internet and/or the analogue or ISDN telephone network), because DECT manager and base stations do not offer any NAT-traversal support.
 NAT-traversal support of a Communication System or providers might not provide unlimited support for a multicell system with SIP (DECT manager) and media (base station) traffic transferred via different hosts.
 Otherwise it will only be possible to make calls within the LAN.